 Day 3 - Fly to Kangerlussuaq, gateway to Northern Greenland

 Today fly to the small village of Kangerlussuaq, with approximately 500 inhabitants.
 Originally established by the Americans during WW2, the entire area surrounding Kangerlussuaq is an El Dorado for nature lovers.
 Today you will set foot on Point 660 located at the end of the road to the Ice Cap, approx. 39km from the village of Kangerlussuaq and witness some of Greenland's fauna and maybe even spot a reindeer, musk oxen or arctic hare!

 Day 4 - Fly further north to Ilulissat to visit famous Disko Bay

 Today fly further north to Ilulissat for a three night stay.
 Here you will see glaciers and icebergs...and not just small ones!
 Standing in front of the enormous Ilulissat Icefjord will make you feel small and humble.
 At the Ilulissat Icefjord World Heritage Site, we will also stop at Sermermiut, an abandoned Inuit settlement, which had been used by the Saqqaq, Early Dorset and Thule cultures.
 Overnight in Ilulissat.

 Day 5 - Day at leisure in Ilulissat with optional excursions available

 Today your time is at leisure to relax in this beautiful setting, although optional excursions will also be available.
-At sunset head out by boat into Disko Bay, whose frozen giants are carved from the most productive glacier in the Northern Hemisphere - the Sermaq Kujalleq.
+This evening head out by boat into Disko Bay, whose frozen giants are carved from the most productive glacier in the Northern Hemisphere - the Sermaq Kujalleq.

 Day 8 - At leisure in Qeqertarsuaq